cfengine/documentation/reference/promise-types/commands.markdown

 dead process.
 This leaves a zombie behind (the parent daemon process which forked and was supposed to exit) though the child continues.
 A way around this is to use a wrapper script which prints the line `cfengine-die` to STDOUT after restarting the process.
-This causes cfengine to close the pipe forcibly and continue.
+This causes CFEngine to close the pipe forcibly and continue.

 **See also:** [Bundles and Bodies for commands in the stdlib][lib/commands.cf]